-Kimberly McClellan, EdD(c), MSN is an assistant clinical professor in the College of Nursing and Health Professions and currently holds the position of Associate Chair of the Advanced Practice Nursing Department.
+Kimberly McClellan, EdD, MSN is an assistant clinical professor in the College of Nursing and Health Professions.
 McClellan's primary clinical focus is driving the evolution and application of care models formulated to advance cultural/gender specific access and outcomes.
-Her mission includes the development of culturally effective care systems and integrating such findings in the teachings and efforts of new general nurses and health professionals.
+Her mission includes the development of culturally effective care systems and integrating such findings in the teachings and efforts of a new generation of nurses and health professionals.
 These efforts are further disseminated, regionally and nationally, by activities such as her membership on the Medical Committee of Access Matters, formerly The Family Planning Council, her status as founding Vice President of the board of The African Family Health Organization and her service as speaking faculty for the National AIDS Educational Training Center.

 McClellan's research interests include African and gender-related, cultural aspects of HIV Primary Care.
 Her qualitative research regarding the integration of translational concepts such as community of practice, education, cultural competence and health promotion continues to inform evidence based care models.

 McClellan holds nurse practitioner board certification in both Women's Health and Family Practice.
 She has extensive experience in the clinical areas of Women's Health, Family Planning, Community Health and HIV Primary Care.
 By invitation and accepted peer review, McClellan has had the opportunity to publish, lecture and consult nationally and internationally on these subjects including African Cultural aspects of HIV through service on the planning committee of the National African Health Initiative of the Office of Minority Health.

 Doctorate in Education and Leadership

 Master of Science, Nursing